ZygimantasLiutkus/ruisdael-elk-server/README.md

 If you are unfamiliar with Ansible, do not have Ansible set up on your environment or application configuration options must be changed it is strongly recommended to manually install the software.

 Before you proceed with the installation, an ElasticSearch server must be set up.
-See [Elastic Installation](docs/readme/elastic_install.md) for installation instructions.
+See the official [Elastic Installation Documentation](https://www.elastic.co/guide/en/elasticsearch/reference/8.8/install-elasticsearch.html) and [Kibana Installation Instructions](https://www.elastic.co/guide/en/kibana/8.8/install.html) for installation instructions if you wish to customize your install, or use the Ansible scripts below.
+The same warnings about Ansible apply as mentioned before, however it is highly recommended to use the Ansible scripts.

 ### Configuring the application